pymc-devs/pymc/readme.md

 ### Optional

-The GLM submodule relies on Pandas, Patsy, Statsmodels.
+The GLM submodule relies on Pandas and Patsy.

 [`scikits.sparse`](https://github.com/njsmith/scikits-sparse) enables sparse scaling matrices which are useful for large problems.
 Installation on Ubuntu is easy: